 GIS software can provide many cost-effective solutions to farming challenges.
 These include the capability to analyze soil data, track the progress, and timely define and effectively resolve the issues.

 Farmers can also increase productivity and reduce costs by enabling better management of land resources.
-Finally, GIS technologies automate manual work and provide valuable insights into workflow optimization.
+Finally, GIS technologies in agriculture automate manual work and provide valuable insights into workflow optimization.

 What Are the Five Components of GIS?